Skip to Main Content

 Holmes Hall 443

 Jennifer Ott joined the faculty of the Electrical & Computer Engineering department at the University of Hawaiʻi at Mānoa as Assistant Professor in January 2025.
-For Spring 2025, Dr. Ott is teaching ECE 621, Advanced Solid-State Devices.
-The course will cover structure and fabrication, operating principles, state-of-the-art and novel developments of various solid-state device types used in the detection of ionizing and non-ionizing radiation, photovoltaics, optoelectronics, stimulated light emission, and quantum circuits.

 During Jennifer's undergraduate studies of radiochemistry and inorganic chemistry at the University of Helsinki, she had already been introduced to the application of radioactive tracers and radiation detection technology for medical imaging.
 In search for a master's thesis topic, she got in touch with the experimental particle physics world, and spent a summer internship at CERN in Geneva.
 This experience strongly reinforced her scientific interest in semiconductor detectors.